listerogusuku/Dynamic_system/README.md

-# Dynamic_system
+# Mechanical_system
-Modeling of a Dynamic System using Python and Jupyter Notebook.
+Modeling of a Mechanical System using Python and Jupyter Notebook.